-You should turn the fire down or off as the roux nears the right color, because the heat from the pan will continue cooking it.
-You can also add your onions, bell peppers and celery to the roux as it's near the end of cooking to arrest the cooking process and to soften the vegetables (this is the way I like to do it).
-KEEP STIRRING until the roux is relatively cool.
+You should turn the fire down as the roux approaches the right color because the heat from the pan will continue cooking it.
+Add your onions to the roux as it's near the end of cooking to arrest the cooking process and to soften and caramelize the onions (this is the way I like to do it).
+KEEP STIRRING.
+Once the roux is at the color you want add the bell peppers and celery and continue to stir until the roux is relatively cool.
 Add the roux to the stock.

 They don't call roux "Cajun napalm" for nothing.
 Don't let any splatter on you, or you'll get a nasty burn.
 Stir carefully.

 If you don't have a heavy enough pan, or if you're nervous about cooking roux at high heat, remember that a dark Cajun-style roux will take about an hour of constant stirring at low heat, so if you're pressed for time, a nice blond Creole-style roux will still do nicely, and will take about half the time.
 Also remember that the roux can be prepared in advance, and refrigerated or frozen.
 With a little practice, you'll get good at it.

 - 1 chicken or guinea hen, without giblets, cut up